 A number of rewards credit cards, like KeyBank’s, earn points according to your spending.
 You can use these points for more tangible rewards like merchandise or even cash back.
 However, these types of rewards systems can often offer low rates of return when you finally cash in your points.

-To avoid that middle ground of trading in points, you could turn to a cashback credit card instead, like the SimplyCash® Plus Business Credit Card from American Express.
-This fee-free card earns 5% cash back on the first $50,000 spent on wireless telephone services and purchases at office supply stores, 3% cash back on first $50,000 spent in a category of your choice (there are eight options to choose from), and 1% cash back on all other purchases.
-This system rewards you almost immediately with big cashback earnings showing up directly in your account.
+To avoid that middle ground of trading in points, you could turn to a cashback credit card instead, like the Blue Business Cash Credit Card from American Express.
+This fee-free card earns 2% back on all eligible purchases on the first $50,000 each calendar year, then 1% back on all purchases after, so you’ll get big cashback earnings quickly.

-This card also offers a 0% introductory APR, but for a much-longer period of 15 months.
-That easily trumps KeyBank’s 0% intro APR offer.
+This card also offers a 0% introductory APR on purchases for 12 months.
+That is longer than KeyBank’s 0% intro APR offer.
 You might think you don’t need such a long introductory period.
-But why turn down the opportunity to make purchases on credit without having to pay interest for over a year?
+But why turn down the opportunity to make purchases on credit without having to pay interest for a year?
 This can really help you out with a big purchase that might take a little longer to pay off.

 Perhaps you need to use the card to pay for a laundry list of expenses to get your business off the ground.
-The extra-long introductory period can help you pay for those necessary purchases without worrying about meeting interest payments and accruing debt.
+The long introductory period can help you pay for those necessary purchases without worrying about meeting interest payments and accruing debt.
 Just be sure to pay at least the minimum on your credit card bill—and ideally more than that.
-Remember that once the 15-month intro period ends, a variable APR will kick in depending on your creditworthiness and fluctuating with the prime rate.
+Remember that once the 12-month intro period ends, a variable APR will kick in depending on your creditworthiness and fluctuating with the prime rate, so see the issuer’s terms and conditions for details.

-If you have existing credit card debt that you need to pay off, this could be just what you need.
-You can transfer balances to the Blue Business Plus Credit Card from American Express and not have to worry about paying interest for over a year.
 As always, you should continue to make minimum payments during this time, of course.
-And be aware that once the 15-month period comes to an end, your APR will set in at a rate that varies with the market prime rate, so be sure to see the issuer’s terms and conditions for the latest APR information.
+And be aware that once the 12-month period comes to an end, your APR will set in at a rate that varies with the market prime rate, so be sure to see the issuer’s terms and conditions for the latest APR information.

 When it comes to rewards, you’ll earn 2x points for every dollar you spend up to $50,000 in purchases annually with the Blue Business Plus Credit Card from American Express.
 Once you cross that price point, you’ll earn 1x point for every dollar you spend with the card.